Registered virtual attendees will receive a recording of the session 24 hours after it has concluded.

 Click here for additional information

-Curriculum Writing for the non-Core Subjects-- IN-PERSON TRAINING @ OAK GROVE
+Curriculum Writing for the non-Core Subjects

 We know the importance of having a guaranteed and viable curriculum for our core content areas and MAP assessed classrooms, but what about "the others?"
 The push in districts for being more transparent in what is being taught in the classrooms makes having a written curriculum in all areas much more relevant.
 This workshop will review what curriculum writing looks like in non-core electives and upper-level content areas.
 We will review Missouri Learning Standards for the Fine Arts Standards, Physical and Health Education Standards and at state and national standards related to Practical Arts and Career Ed classes, and see how to align upper-level content to college and ACT standards.